Subscribe Now: 1 Full Year for Only $6.95!

 A one-day, one-park Base Ticket is on par with those at the Disney parks; multiday single-park Base Tickets, however, are significantly less expensive at Universal.
 Park-hopping (or “Park-to-Park,” in Universal parlance) passes can be much more expensive at Disney, where, for example, a four-day Park Hopper ticket costs a little over 50% more than what you’d pay at Universal.

 As at Disney, passes expire 14 days after the first use.
-Also as at Disney, child tickets for ages 3-9 are only a few dollars discounted from the adult prices, despite the large number of rides with height requirements at Universal.
+Also as at Disney, kids under 3 are free, but child tickets for ages 3-9 are only a few dollars discounted from the adult prices, despite the large number of rides with height requirements at Universal.
 Prices listed below are what you’d pay online and include tax.

 Saving Money on Admission to Universal Orlando

-Florida (and sometimes Georgia) residents can take advantage of an every-changing array of price breaks, often tied to a fast food chain or soft drink promotion; these specials require valid photo ID proving residency to redeem, so don't try using one if you aren't eligible.
+Florida residents (and sometimes Georgia) can take advantage of an ever-changing array of price breaks, often tied to a fast food chain or soft drink promotion; these specials require valid photo ID proving residency to redeem, so don't try using one if you aren't eligible.

 Universal Orlando also frequently offers online-only specials that are usually superior to any other available discount.
 For example, from late 2014 through June 7, 2015, Universal's website is selling 3-day tickets for the 2-day price; these tickets must be used by June 20, 2015, and blackout days apply, but it's still a substantial savings.

-The lowest possible prices on electronically delivered Universal tickets we're aware of are through Parksavers (parksavers.com), which undercuts Universal's online prices on park-to-park tickets by $5 to $10.
-Be aware that buyers receive a printable voucher that must be redeemed at the park with a photo ID.
+The lowest possible prices on electronically delivered Universal tickets we're aware of are through Orlando Ticket Connection, which undercuts Universal's online prices on park-to-park tickets by $5 to $10.
+We'd love to hear from readers who have had experiences (good or bad) with OrlandoTicketConnection.
+Parksavers sells Universal tickets for a few dollars more than Orlando Ticket Connection, but be aware that their buyers receive a printable voucher that must be redeemed at the park with a photo ID, instead of going straight to the turnstiles.

 Universal charges $14 for domestic FedEx shipping of tickets ($19 for international delivery).
-If you want physical tickets mailed to you for the cheapest price and can order at least two weeks before your trip, consider using an online ticket wholesaler, such as The Official Ticket Center (officialticketcenter.com) or Undercover Tourist (undercovertourist.com).
-Official Ticket Center advertises all their prices inclusive of tax and USPS Certified shipping, and has the lowest bottom-line cost on Universal Orlando tickets that we've found, usually beating Parksavers by $1 to $5.
+If you want physical tickets mailed to you for the cheapest price and can order at least two weeks before your trip, consider using an online ticket wholesaler, such as The Official Ticket Center or Undercover Tourist.
+Official Ticket Center advertises all their prices inclusive of tax and USPS Certified shipping, and has the lowest bottom-line cost on physical Universal Orlando tickets that we've found, usually within pennies of Orlando Ticket Connection's e-delivery price.

 Universal Orlando Annual Passes